-Designated Eye Point: The designated Pilot Eye Point is located 52 cm from the center of the forward most external view monitor, 61 cm from the left most external view monitor and 24 cm from the ceiling of the simulator enclosure.
+Designated Eye Point: The designated Pilot Eye Point is located 52 cm from the center of the forward most external view monitor, 61 cm from the left most external view monitor and 24 cm from the ceiling of the aviation training device enclosure.
 This point is roughly centered over the pilot's seat when it is adjusted to the forward most position, at a height consistent with the height of the pilot's head.

-Figure 1: Designated Eye Point Diagram
+Diagram 1: Designated Eye Point Diagram